Management system guidance

 This requirement expands upon ISO 9001:2008 Clause 7.3.1 – Design and Development Planning.
 It is likely that if your organization already complies with this clause, you will already be undertaking the activities required by ISO 9001:2015 Clause 8.3.1.

 You should seek and record evidence that your organization has considered the explicitly referenced considerations relating to the design and development process set out above.
+If you need a procedure and forms to help control your business's design and development process, click here.

 You should also ensure that your organization has retained documented information to confirm the identified design and development requirements were met and that design reviews were undertaken.
 You should have an overall plan for how you undertake your designs.

-Your plan must specify the design and development stages, activities and tasks; responsibilities; timeline and resources; specific tests, validations and reviews; and outcomes.
+Design planning must specify the design and development stages, activities and tasks; responsibilities; timeline and resources; specific tests, validations and reviews; and outcomes.
 There are many tools available for planning ranging from a simple checklist to complex software.
 Control product design and development planning activities including:

 - Scope of the design e.g. customer requirements (see 8.2.2) design rationale, design assumptions, objectives, complexity, size, detail, timescales, criticality, constraints, risks, producibility, accessibility, maintainability;